redbear/STM32-Arduino/README.md

 Step 3:

-From the menu, Tools > Board, select "Boards Manager" and install the RedBear Duo board support package to the IDE.
+From the menu, [ Tools ] > [ Board ], select "Boards Manager" and install the RedBear Duo board support package to the IDE.

 Step 4: